 Module 7 – Getting Started & Engaging the Community

-Each of these training modules is followed by a 5-question knowledge check assessment, which you will need to pass in order to progress to the next module.
-In order to receive a certificate of completion, you will need to watch each video-based module, complete the knowledge check that follows each module and achieve an 80% score for the final exam.
+Each module runs between 25 to 35 minutes in length, for a total course length of approximately 3.5 hours.
+Each module is followed by a 5-question knowledge check assessment, which you will need to pass in order to progress to the next section.
+In order to receive a certificate of completion, you will need to watch each video-based module, pass each accompanying knowledge check, and achieve an 80% score on the final exam.

 This course provides a solid foundation for further hands-on composting training, such as our NSR Master Composter Program.

-Upon completion of trainings, assignments, and assessments, participants will be able to:
+Upon completion of modules, assignments, and assessments, participants will be able to:

 - Define compost and composting

 - Identify ways in which compost can benefit soil, plants, waterways, and the climate